 A Dependent credential is a credential which may only be issued to individuals who hold another type of credential, often referred to as a prerequisite credential or basic teaching credential (e.g., Multiple Subject Teaching Credential, Single Subject Teaching Credential, and Education Specialist Instruction Credentials).
 Examples of dependent credentials include Administrative Services Credentials and the Reading Specialist Credential.
 Dependent credentials cannot be valid past the expiration date of the basic teaching credential.
 This means that they will often be issued with the same expiration date as the basic credential and may not be issued for a full five years upon their first issuance.

 When renewing a dependent credential on the Commission's website, you should select both your basic teaching credential and your dependent credential for renewal in the same transaction.
 You will also need to select a credential in the "Pick Base Credential" field for your dependent credential only.
+If the pick applet to select a Base Credential does not display, please review the information under Renew Your Document on the CTC Online - Written Instructions for Application and Payment page and/or view the step-by-step video How to Renew Online.

 If you do not renew both documents in tandem, the system may not allow you to renew the dependent credential until the basic credential renewal has been processed and granted.
 Likewise, if you renew the dependent credential without renewing your basic teaching credential, the dependent credential may not be issued for a full five years.